DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     In three.js, vertex colors can be defined for a geometry by setting the ***color*** attribute of the geometry.
 Each vertex in the geometry can have a different color.
 The ***vertexColors*** property of a material determines whether or not to use these vertex colors in the rendering of the material.
 If ***vertexColors*** is set to ***THREE.VertexColors***, then the vertex colors will be used to color the geometry.

+* **alphaToCoverage**

+    is a boolean that determines whether or not to enable alpha to coverage.
+Alpha to coverage is a technique that is used in computer graphics to improve the visual quality of transparency in images with rough or jagged edges.

+    When ***alphaToCoverage*** is enabled, it works by using the alpha value of the pixels in the image to determine how many samples of that pixel should be covered.
+This can help to produce smoother edges and prevent jagged lines and other artifacts that may appear when using transparent materials in a scene.

+    The ***alphaToCoverage*** property is used in conjunction with other properties of the material, such as the ***opacity*** and ***transparent*** properties, to achieve the desired visual effect.

+* **wireframe**

+    is a boolean that determines whether or not the material should be rendered as a wireframe.
+When this property is set to ***true***, the material will be rendered as a wireframe, which means that only the edges of the triangles that make up the mesh will be drawn.
+When this property is set to ***false*** (which is the default), the material will be rendered normally, with filled triangles.
+The wireframe rendering mode can be useful for debugging or for creating certain artistic effects.

+* **alphaTest**

+    is a numerical value between 0 and 1 that determines the minimum alpha value that a pixel must have in order to be rendered.

+    If the alpha value of the pixel is less than the specified ***alphaTest*** value, the pixel is not rendered, effectively creating a transparent effect.

+    This property is commonly used for textures with transparent areas, where the goal is to render only the opaque areas of the texture while leaving the transparent areas invisible.
+By setting the ***alphaTest*** value to a threshold slightly above 0, it is possible to achieve this effect.

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.